dropzone/dropzone/index.md

 - `fallback` When the browser is not supported

-All of these receive the event as first parameter:
+All of these receive the [*jQuery* event](http://api.jquery.com/category/events/event-object/) as first parameter:

 - `drop` The user dropped something onto the dropzone
 - `dragstart`